Kubwa Five Safaris

 The dry season (May to October) is a particularly rewarding month for game viewing as the rainwater has dried up and the game is forced to rely on the life-supporting waterholes.
 You'll enjoy the evening game drive.
 Etosha holds one of the largest and perhaps the most stable populations of black rhinos in the world.
 The waterhole at Okaukuejo is famous for its nighttime wildlife including frequent visits by black rhinos, elephants, and lions.

-Your dinner and overnight stay will be at Okaukuejo Resort.
+Dinner and overnight at Okaukuejo Resort.

 Main Destination: